IBM/sms-analysis-with-wks/README.md

 ![](doc/source/images/wks/task-6-list_of_documents_within_annotation_set_chosen.png)

-Since we previously imported the corpus documents, the entity and relationship annotations are already completed and can be seen in the following examples.
+If you select any of the documents in the list, the **Document Annotation** panel will be displayed.
+Since we previously imported the corpus documents, the entity and relationship annotations are already completed (as shown in the following examples).
 You can annotate mentions (occurrences of words/phrases which can be annotated as an entity) to play around, or you can modify one by annotating mentions with a different entity.

 ![](doc/source/images/wks/task-8-annotation-ground_truth_editor.png)